emgperez/android-projects/MadridTourGuide/README.md

 # Features

--Four Fragments, one for each location (West, East, North, Center) -Fragment Adapter, helping display those Fragments into tabs.
+- Four Fragments, one for each location (West, East, North, Center)

+- Fragment Adapter, helping display those Fragments into tabs.

 # Screenshots